exercism/rust/exercises/concept/lucians-luscious-lasagna/.docs/instructions.md

 ## 2. Calculate the remaining oven time in minutes

-Define the `remaining_minutes_in_oven` function that takes the actual minutes the lasagna has been in the oven as a parameter and returns how many minutes the lasagna still has to remain in the oven, based on the expected time oven time in minutes from the previous task.
+Define the `remaining_minutes_in_oven` function that takes the actual minutes the lasagna has been in the oven as a parameter and returns how many minutes the lasagna still has to remain in the oven, based on the expected oven time in minutes from the previous task.

 ```rust
 remaining_minutes_in_oven(30)